 Wine production in Slovenia has become an art in its own right.
 More and more authentic winemakers are investing all their energy in their wines, some of which are being recognized with prizes in Slovenia and worldwide.
 So at this year’s Decanter World Wine Awards – considered the world’s largest and most influential wine competition, our winemakers achieved record results.
 Five of them received a platinum medal for their wines, 7 winemakers (a record for Slovenia) obtained gold, 60 received the silver medal, and 114 left with the bronze medal.
 Here’s a look at the winemakers and wines back from London with a platinum medal.

 “Teran” Wine, an Ally for Health!

 Teran wine, produced from the refošk grape grown on red karstic soils, contains one of the highest levels of anthocyanins in this part of Europe.
 Anthocyanins have a demonstrated beneficial effect on health.
 Scientific studies have established that moderate consumption of teran has an effect on preserving the health of the cardiovascular system and the brain.

 Slovenia’s Most Expensive Dessert Wine

 A bottle of prestigious Slovenian dessert wine has been sold for half a million euros!
-The bottle features a diamond, which further increased the value of this noble refošk dessert wine with white truffles.
+The bottle features a diamond, which further increases the value of this noble refošk dessert wine with white truffles.
 The wine was part of a prestigious series of dessert wines embellished with honey, vanilla, and white truffle, which are also sold at more affordable prices.